Popular Vintage Engagement Ring Settings

 Finally, repousse, a metalworking technique that involved hammering metal into intricate designs from the reverse side, was commonly seen in rings and other jewellery.

-The Victorian period, 1837 – 1900, spanning the years of Queen Victoria’a reign, was a fascinating time in jewellery design with three distinct movements: the Romantic Period, the Grand Period, and the Aesthetic Period.
+The Victorian period, 1837 – 1900, spanning the years of Queen Victoria’s reign, was a fascinating time in jewellery design with three distinct movements: the Romantic Period, the Grand Period, and the Aesthetic Period.
 Each was unique.
 However, several setting styles and jewellery trends were continuously prevalent.

 The cluster setting, still used in rings today and commonly found in antique rings, involves a cluster of gemstones set closely together, often with a larger stone in the centre.

 The bezel setting is less commonly used today but was common in vintage engagement rings.
 Bezel set stones are set within a metal collar or rim.
-This generally means they’re more secure and and the gem in better protected, an appealing benefit in an engagement ring.
+This generally means they’re more secure and the gem in better protected, an appealing benefit in an engagement ring.

 The buttercup ring setting is also rarely seen in modern jewellery but is a beautiful design from the era.
 This setting, unlike the bezel setting, is very open, maximising sparkle in the stone and creating a delicate, graceful appearance.